 You will not achieve your business change objectives without altering the way people think, work and behave.

 In today’s business environment, change is critical.

-The ability to manage and deliver change on an ongoing basis needs to be written into the core of our organisation.
+The ability to manage and deliver change on an ongoing basis needs to be written into the core of your organisation

-Organisations are constantly being called on to deliver successful transformation programs to address challenges and exploit opportunities.
+Organisations are constantly being called on to deliver successful transformation programmes to address challenges and exploit opportunities.